amircarolyn/BioMotion_Project/README.md

 ## Biological motion and social relationships
-In this study, we investigate the neural representions of biological motion and social relationships using the Natural-Scenes-Dataset (NSD).
+This study investigates the neural representions of biological motion and social relationships using the Natural-Scenes-Dataset (NSD).
+Neuroimaging data were analyzed and SVM classification & Representational Similarity Analysis (RSA) were performed.